 Can we move beyond capitalism, socialism, communism, libertarianism, environmentalism, and design a new way of living on the planet that learns from the best parts of all of those world frames, and is in true harmony with the Earth?
 If the answer is yes, then we need to begin learning from natural systems, unlocking some of their secrets, and begin designing a system for human survival and thriving that mimics those natural systems, while aspiring to the highest virtues of human culture.

 Your house is an open system.
 You can transfer things from the grocery store to your house, and you can take your trash outside of your house to the curb where it disappears from your worries.
-In the parlance of systems design you have exported (externalized) your waste streams and you have imported (purchased) your energy and material inputs.
+In other words you export (externalize) your waste streams and you import (purchase) your energy and material inputs.

-The planet Earth is a closed system.
-It has a finite barrier (the ionosphere) beyond which nothing much leaves (other than one-way rockets and reflected radiation) and almost nothing enters besides a few asteroids, some tired old space junk, and cosmic radiation energy.
-The Earth cannot externalize her waste streams or purchase additional energy or raw materials.
+The planet Earth is for the most part (and with one very important exception) a closed system.
+It has a finite barrier (the ionosphere) beyond which not much leaves (other than one-way rockets and reflected radiation) and not much enters, except asteroids, some tired old space junk, cosmic radiation energy, and solar photons.
+This last one, solar energy, is the important exception because it is the massive amounts of energy the sun injects that makes life on this blue green marble possible.
+The Earth cannot externalize her waste streams or purchase additional energy or raw materials beyond that which the sun provides.
 If the Earth runs out of something—say a species of life for example—she doesn’t have a neighbor she can go and “borrow” from.

 Inside an open system, rapid change can be adapted to rather easily through feedback loops.
-The indoor air temperature rises and you (or a computer tied to a thermostat) can open some windows or turn on the air conditioner.
+The indoor air temperature rises and you can open some windows or turn on the air conditioner.
 In a closed system, however, there are strict limits to how rapidly change can be adapted to and to how quickly materials and energy can be consumed.
 We can’t just open the windows on the planet.

 We have discovered that the Earth’s has a thermostat.
 As the dial is turned up on the quantity of carbon dioxide, methane, and other greenhouse gases, the temperature of the atmosphere and oceans increases.
 The problem is that the feedback time is delayed.
 Imagine turning the dial on your living room thermostat and waiting two hundred years for the room to adjust.

-As we are quickly learning with regard to our CO2 emissions into our thin and finite atmosphere, exponential growth within a closed system is not something that can go on forever.
+As we continue to pump CO2 emissions into our thin and finite atmosphere, we are quickly learning that exponential growth within a closed system is not something that can go on forever.
 Before you realize it is happening, it may already be too late.
 We have already multiplied the quantity of CO2 in the atmosphere by 150% and the impacts of that rapid shock to balance of Earth’s closed system will ripple over centuries.

 It is difficult for the human mind to appreciate exponential growth in a closed system.
 A glass cylinder with single-cell organism that doubles in population every minute will be half full at 59 minutes and full at 60 minutes at which point it quickly dies.
 At 55 minutes it will be only 3% full.